alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 But while words can be shared, concepts cannot.
 In using a word we are accepting the inputs of other people on it.
 Each time we hear a word we are adding notes to it.
+When people live together they tend to align their words because of all the shared notes, caused by the shared experiences.
+This works for families, cultures and civilizations.

+People living apart will have their words diverge in time.
+When different cultures meet and coexist, they tend to share words directly instead of molding existing words to suit the common needs.

 ## Reality

+In this section we will delve into more philosophical grounds.
 Reality is supposedly an objective construct that is independent of any person looking at or thinking about it.
 But as we will see,